It doesn’t matter if you’re new or experienced with dogs, you’ll have a lot of fun having this fuzzy companion by your side.

 Remember, you need to keep your lead throughout the walk, or else your dog will attempt to assert its dominance.

 Like their parents, the Golden Boxer might be a great indoor pet that attempts while also being great in good shape.

-Have a home with enough space for them to roam around and complete a few series of exercise.
+Have a home with enough space for them to roam around and complete a few series of exercises.

 Keep them well exercised so that they don’t display negative behavioral traits once they start to become an adult.

 Golden Boxer Health and Conditions